 While I don’t know much less understand all of the reasons they want to fire me, here are some of the situations I have heard mentioned through the rumor mill.

 When I assumed the helm of the Company, this ship was sinking.
-The last Executive did a pretty decent job early in his tenure and even steered the company through a crisis that might have been catastrophic without strong leadership.
-However, in his final couple of years, he failed pretty badly and the company was beginning to have massive layoffs before I even took over.
-The layoffs came because the value of the company stock plummeted due to the impact of some lingering ill-conceived company loans reaching maturity.
+The last Executive did a decent job early in his tenure and even steered the company through a crisis that might have been catastrophic without strong leadership.
+However, in his final couple of years, he failed miserably and the company was on the verge of massive layoffs before I even took over.
+The layoffs came because the value of the company stock plummeted.
+This was due to the impact of lingering ill-conceived company loans reaching maturity.
 It seemed like an almost impossible task to turn it around.
 That’s why the company’s shareholders hired me.

 The first thing I did, after putting some of my best henchmen in key positions was to secure a major influx of cash through a loan arrangement backed by the shareholders.
-I wanted a much larger loan amount but this was all the shareholders would sign off on.
+I wanted a much larger loan amount, but what we borrowed was all the shareholders would sign off on.
 We immediately started hiring our workers back.
-In fact, we have hired almost 25% more than we had before the laid off but the company income has not yet shown significant signs of increase.
+In fact, we have hired almost 25% more than we had before the layoff, but the company income has not yet shown significant signs of increase.
 I keep telling the board it takes time to fix the last Executive’s mess.

-One primary reason the income has not risen is because most of our regular suppliers had already suffered beyond their recovery ability when the company first faltered.
-They were not in a position to acquire similar loans for their operations and many will go or have gone out of business.
-It looks like other major suppliers will not be able to gear back up unless we loan them the money, which I have done in a few select cases primarily to grease the union bosses’ palms for incentive.
-The shareholders not agreeing to the amount I initially wanted has definitely been the reason for the continued decline in income.
+One primary reason the income has not risen is, most of our regular suppliers had already suffered beyond their recovery ability when the company first faltered.
+They are not in a position to acquire similar loans for their operations and many will go or have gone out of business.
+It looks like other major suppliers will not be able to gear back up unless we loan them the money.
+We have done just that in a few select cases primarily to grease the union bosses’ palms for incentive.
+I contend, the shareholders not agreeing to the amount I initially wanted is the real reason for the continued decline in income.

-We had an incident at one of our more hostile overseas operations that I had not had time to become fully acquainted with.
+We had an incident at one of our more hostile overseas operations.
+I contend I did not have time to become fully acquainted with this operation.
 The incident involved the death of several and injury of a larger number of workers.
-We hire security contractors at all of our hostile region operations but apparently some corporate bean counter left over from the last executive’s tenure cut their budget and some of our operations were left unprotected.
+We hire security contractors at all of our hostile region operations, but apparently some corporate bean counter left over from the last executive’s tenure cut their budget and some of our operations were left unprotected.

 All of this happened as I was embarking on a long overdue vacation.
 I need to have my time too, so I left what I thought was capable staff in charge.
-Now the shareholders are upset that I was not present to personally handle the accident recovery and investigation.
-Unfortunately, the staff again did a very poor job and now I have to be very careful what information is made available to those outside of my personal circle.
+Now, the shareholders are upset that I was not present to personally handle the accident recovery and investigation.
+Again, the staff did a poor job and now I have to be suspiciously cautious what information is made available to those outside of my personal circle.
 It would seem there are some over-zealous shareholders who want to blame me for everything.
-For some reason, they seem to erroneously think I was in some way negligent.
+For some reason, they erroneously think I was in some way negligent.
 These workers knew the risk.
 All of our workers know the risk.
 What do they expect me to do?
 Besides that, ‘What difference does it make now?
 The incident is over.”

-At present, I have only been able to get the company income up a few percentage points almost exclusively by company wide reduction of dividends and benefits to the entire body of shareholders.
-Now they have a problem with that!
+At present, I have been able to get the company income up a few percentage points, exclusively through company wide reduction of dividends and benefits to the entire body of shareholders.
+Now, they have a problem with that!
 They don’t seem to be capable of seeing the long-term future as I do.
 I know better than anyone what it is going to take to make this company function equitably for everyone.
 One might think they would realize that everyone has to sacrifice to get this ship turned around.
 The last executive left me a huge mess to clean up and slow but steady progress is being made.
 Why don’t they see it?

-I did have to go back to the well so to speak and obtain larger loans to infuse more cash in the company, but this time I did not make the shareholders back up the debt.
+I did go back to the well so to speak to obtain larger loans and infuse more cash into the company, but this time I did not make the shareholders guarantee the debt.
 You would think they would be pleased with that.
 But no, not a single word of thanks.

-I was able to secure some super sized loans by allowing encumbrance on a large portion of the company’s future earnings.
-Unfortunately, the credit rating “Gurus” lowered our credit rating a notch so I had to agree to a higher interest rate on the loans.
-I should have plenty of time to satisfy the loans before they come due against our future earnings if the shareholders will get off my back and let me just do what I already know is best for the company.
+I was able to secure the super sized loans by allowing encumbrance on a large portion of the company’s future earnings.
+Over my objections, the credit rating “Gurus” lowered our credit rating a notch so I had to agree to a higher interest rate on the loans.
+I believe we will have time to satisfy the loans before they come due against our future earnings if the shareholders will get off my back and let me just do what I already know is best for the company.
 They just don’t seem to understand what it takes to move a company forward.

-Then the latest complaint is that I invested a large portion of the latest round of loans in twelve or thirteen experimental start-up product companies.
-Most of them did not make it and have declared bankruptcy, but how was I to know that they would go under?
+Then, the latest complaint is that I invested a large portion of the latest round of loans in twelve or thirteen experimental start-up product companies.
+Most of them did not make it and have declared bankruptcy.
+How was I to know that they would go under?
 The staff was supposed to check them out thoroughly.
 If we don’t invest in future products, how will we face the future with new products?
 I still think the risk was worth it.

 It has been a tough four years since I took the helm of this company.
 Sometimes I think I am the only one who can see where I am taking us.
-I just think sometimes I just have to force these shareholders in the direction that I know is the right course of action, even if some get hurt.
+I have to force these shareholders in the direction that I know is the right course of action, even if some get hurt.
 Personally, I think I have done rather well, given what the last bad Executive left for me to clean up.